 3. Buying new?
 Look for clothing made with organic cotton

-This article from the Green American Magazine unpacks the impact that harmful chemicals in textile manufacturing have on people and the planet.
-It also features our Toxic Textile Scorecard, which looks at the chemical management policies of leading US apparel brands, and can be a useful tool when decided where to buy new clothes from.
+Our magazine article unpacks the impact that harmful chemicals in textile manufacturing have on people and the planet.
+It also features our Toxic Textile Scorecard, which looks at the chemical management policies of leading US apparel brands and can be a useful tool when decided where to buy new clothes from.

 4. Watch out for these bad actors